Categories

 My grandfather died before I was born, yet he fought in the war with Japan and so I like to work on Japanese cars.
 I was also named after him and the original “Matthew Szal” grew up in Brooklyn.
 This is another reason I wanted to go to Pratt so much was on account of him.
 I also like GMC vehicles, which are really good American family vehicles, and utility cars/trucks.

 I may still do graphic design work for Adirondack Tire, yet I may have to stop working for them entirely and stop running Magick Mechanic.
 I hope to start a family soon now that I can support one and I have never been more hopefully for the future.
-Any of my fans who want to support me in another way can help by purchasing a vehicle at Capitaland.

 I was blessed to start a new job at the corporate headquarters of Adirondack Tire a few weeks ago.
 I am so happy to get to work on cars and do graphic design, combining two of my unique skill sets.
 I worked at Warren Tire for almost a year and never met the owner.
 I worked at Adirondack Tire for one day and met the owner plus his son.